-This page is dedicating to documenting and archiving the research process underpinning Abigail’s current multidisciplinary creative/academic research project, The Giantess Speaks.
+This page is dedicating to documenting and archiving the research process underpinning Abigail’s current multidisciplinary creative research project, The Giantess Speaks.
 Featured towards the foot of this page is documentation of a series of recorded conversations Abigail has conducted as part of her endeavours to archive the voices and insights of the “size community,” which the project is intended to document and celebrate.
 As time progresses, and her research starts to properly crystallise into the body of non-fiction and academic literature she intends to eventually publish as part of this project, Abigail will additionally begin to add additional content such as reading lists, short essays and draft book extracts to this page too.

 Abigail is always interested to hear from individuals who might wish to contribute to her work, or share with her any materials they believe may prove valuable to her research process.
 In particular, she is currently seeking to hear from queer/transgender, female or non-binary, neurodivergent or disabled members of the size kink community, who might be willing to sit down and participate in a recorded Zoom conversation with her as part of her efforts to archive the experiences of marginalised members of this particular erotic community.
 She is also extremely interested in hearing from other artists or researchers, who are also studying or producing work about divergent human sexuality and the marginalised body.
 To contact Abigail in relation to her research practice, please click the button below and fill in the contact form.